codesport/fitness-club-dao/README.md

 4. Member Cost (of issuing memberships as NFTs)
 5. Description

-This project imports, uses, and customizes several Open Zeppellin templates to build a DAO based on audited code and accepted industry best practices.
+This project imports, uses, and customizes several OpenZeppelin templates to build a DAO based on audited code and accepted industry best practices.

 Customizations were made to the minter contract order to: